viridia/quill_v1/README.md

 like React.js, Solid.js or Vue, you'll recognizes that Quill views are like "components" or "widgets": modular, resable elements that are arranged hierarchically.
 However, `Views` are not the same as Bevy UI nodes; instead `Views` are templates which produce UI nodes.

+Any object can implement `View`.
+For example, there are implementations of `View` for both `String` and `&str`, which means that ordinary strings can be used as child nodes without the need to wrap them in a special "text" element.

 Views fall into two categories: built-in views, like `Element`, and user-created views.
 User-created views are created by user functions written in Rust, which are called "presenters".